CarolynKoehn/Koehn_etal_2025_Key-targets-for-conservation-planning/README.md

-This repository contains the underlying code to generate a pre-print of the manuscript titled "Carbon stock protection and food production are key targets for conservation planning in a landscape of public and private agricultural lands."
+This repository contains the underlying code to generate a pre-print of the manuscript titled "Carbon stock protection and food production are key targets for conservation planning in a landscape of public and private lands."

 # Generating the pre-print